funvill/funvill.github.io/_posts/2007-11-01-mabegromo-rules.md

 <strong>Rule 3:</strong> If you make it to February 14, you have beaten the extended challenge and can rightfully claim the title of €œMaBeGroMo Champion.€
 <strong>Rule 4:</strong> If you make it past February 14, step out of the Home Depot, put down the deer carcass, and shower well before signing up for several internet €œdating€ services.
 This is just a suggestion.

-You€™re thinking about it.
+You&quot;re thinking about it.
 I can see it.
-I€™ve taken the liberty of answering some of your presented concerns to give you the encouragement to get started in <a href="http://www.dyers.org/blog/beards/the-beard-faq/">The Beard FAQ</a>.
+I&quot;ve taken the liberty of answering some of your presented concerns to give you the encouragement to get started in <a href="http://www.dyers.org/blog/beards/the-beard-faq/">The Beard FAQ</a>.
 Good luck.